 Moving Rare and Precious Art Onboard Superyachts Across Borders

 A first for the industry, it is hoped that bringing together Captains, Chief Stews and Pursers with Management Companies and Family Offices will enable all present to share knowledge and to understand and then help improve the processes and practices onboard.
-This will serve to protect all parties, as well inspiring confidence from the owner that their treasured, sentimental and often incredibly valuable art is safe onboard.
+This will serve to protect all parties, as well as inspiring confidence from the owner that their treasured, sentimental and often incredibly valuable art is safe onboard

 Please RSVP firstname.lastname@example.org if you would like to attend this event.

 Day 1|Tue 9th Apr